USING YOUR NEW THERAPY BALLS

 EXERCISE 4: BALL PINCHES – ALL FINGERS

-Hold your therapy ball between your thumb and first finger.
+Hold the therapy ball between your thumb and index finger.

 Pinch the ball as tightly as you can, hold for 5 seconds, then release.